19MisterX98/SeedcrackerX/README.md

 Download and install the [fabric mod loader](https://fabricmc.net/use/)

-Download the lastest [release or pre-release](https://github.com/19MisterX98/SeedCrackerX/releases) of SeedCrackerX
+Download the latest [release or pre-release](https://github.com/19MisterX98/SeedCrackerX/releases) of SeedCrackerX

 put the .jar files in your mod directory, either %appdata%/.minecraft/mods/ folder for the vanilla launcher or your own MultiMC instance folder.

 #### Optional

-Download the lastest [release](https://github.com/Earthcomputer/multiconnect/releases) of Multiconnect to connect to servers on lower MC versions
+Download the latest [release](https://github.com/Earthcomputer/multiconnect/releases) of Multiconnect to connect to servers on lower MC versions

 ## Database

-Since the mod is used by many people I decided to create a google spreet for server seeds.
+Since the mod is used by many people, I have decided to create a Google sheet for server seeds.
-If you enable the database option in the config gui the mod will send cracked seeds from 10+ player servers directly to the google sheet.
+If you enable the database option in the config gui the mod will send cracked seeds from 10+ player servers directly to the Google sheet.

 [The Sheet](https://docs.google.com/spreadsheets/d/1tuQiE-0leW88em9OHbZnH-RFNhVqgoHhIt9WQbeqqWw/edit?usp=sharing)